 Seville Cathedral

 Seville Cathedral is massive, gothic, and beautiful.
 It’s the largest Cathedral in Spain, and it houses the tomb of Christopher Columbus.
 It’s a true masterpiece of medieval architecture.
 Construction began in 1403, resulting in over 80 chapels within its vast interior.
+Entry is €13, or free on Sunday afternoons from 2:30–6pm if you are on a budget.
+It gets extremely crowded at those times, though.

 Plaza de España